KilledByAPixel/ZzFX/README.md

 - Can produce a wide variety of sound effect types.
 - Seeded sounds can be played with a tiny function call, ex: ZZFX.z(3)
 - Seeded sound paramerters can be overridden.
+- Random number generator ZZFX.R can be used in place of Math.random().
 - Use ZZFX.M to make music notes.

 ZzFX UI Features